microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

    <img src="./imgs/distributed-job.png" width="60%" height="60%" />

 What is task role?
 For single server jobs, there is only one task role.
 For distributed jobs, there may be multiple task roles.
-For example, when TensorFlow is used to running distributed jobs, it has two roles, including the parameter server and the worker.
+For example, when TensorFlow is used to run distributed jobs, it has two roles, including the parameter server and the worker.

 `Instances` in the following picture is the number of instances of certain task role.
 In distributed jobs, it depends on how many instances are needed for a task role.
-For example, if it's 8 in a worker role of TensorFlow.
-It means there should be 8 Docker containers for the worker role.
+For example, if you set instances to 8 for a TensorFlow worker task role, it means there should be 8 Docker containers for the worker role.

    <img src="./imgs/taskrole-and-instance.png" width="100%" height="100%" />